Pabloo22/gnn_scheduler/README.md

 ## Installation

 ### With Visual Studio Code and Dev Containers
 A `.devcontainer` folder in the repository is included.
 This is set to work with VisualStudio Code and allows to easily work inside a Docker container and avoid specific machines used.
-This is the option recommended, especially if you plan to contribute to this repository.
+This is the safer and most recommended option, especially if you plan to contribute to this repository.
 For more information about devcontainers click [here](https://code.visualstudio.com/docs/devcontainers/containers).

 #### Prerequisites: